 - What do you do and how do you make your money?

 - How do customers currently buy from your business?

 - What makes your business unique within the marketplace?

-Any form of design project relies on all parties having a clear understanding of the business they’re working with, and the sector they’re working in.
+Every design project relies on all parties having a clear understanding of the business they’re working with and the sector they’re working in.

-The more you can offer in the first instance, the better.
+The more you can offer in the first instance here, the better.